sunnytran/thpark/README.md

 - William Lam

 Website: https://www.tpmanagement.app/

 Github Repository: https://github.com/AndrewVieira/thpark

 ## Where is our database file and frontend code?
-- Our most recent database file is in the database folder with the name thparkdb.dump
+- Our most recent database file is in the database folder with the name thparkdb.dump (not the old_versions folder!)
 - The client-side code is in the components and pages folders
 - The server-side code in the server.js file and server folder

 ## File Descriptions
-Both the client and server code are written in Javascript, while Javascript is usually a client-side language, we used a Javascript runtime environment called NodeJS to run the server code in Javascript
+Both the client and server code are written in Javascript.
+While Javascript is usually a client-side language, we used a Javascript runtime environment called Node.js to run the server code in Javascript.

 The server.js file is where we make our database connection and establish the routes for our project

 The server/controllers files contain the functions used to query the database.

-The pages folder contains the code for the webpages
+The pages folder contains the code for the webpages.

-The files in the components folder contains the code/files for the layout, widgets, utilities, or resources that are used on the webpages
+The files in the components folder contains the code/files for the layout, widgets, utilities, or resources that are used on the webpages.

-The package.json file contains information about the project environment, including a list of dependencies
+The package.json file contains information about the project environment, including a list of dependencies.

 ## Tools Used
 - PostgreSQL for our dbms (https://www.postgresql.org/)